Machine Learned Interatomic Potentials for Ternary Carbides trained on the AFLOW Database: Results and Discussion

 The convex hulls discussed and presented above (Figure \ref{fig:cmow}) were optimized with \DFT, and the conclusions regarding thermodynamic stability of particular phases were made based upon these hulls.
 This procedure is common-place~\cite{GAML_Review} but it might make one wonder about the limits of the utility of \MLIAPs\ in \CSP.
 Part of the answer lies above where we show that ML can significantly reduce the number of required \DFT\ calculations.
 But, the other part of this answer is in the convex hull candidate structures: the output of \PRAPs\ relaxations and predictions before the final \DFT\ step.
 The analysis of the CMoW system suggested that relaxation with the \AP\ is key for obtaining energetics that are in-line with \DFT\ results.
 To further study this aspect, in Figure \ref{fig:chfta} we plot the convex hulls for the CHfTa system calculated at an \MTP\ level of 22.
-Comparison of the \AFLOW\ derived hull with one that is obtained after relaxation with the robust potential (RR) shows that the latter predicts a new structure that is not found within \AFLOW, with Hf$_{0.5}$TaC$_{0.5}$ composition, to lie on the hull (after \DFT\ relaxation, it falls 123~meV/atom above the hull) whereas Hf$_{1-x}$Ta$_x$C stoichiometries lie around 15~meV/atom above the hull.
+Comparison of the \AFLOW\ derived hull with one that is obtained after relaxation with the robust potential (RR) shows that the latter predicts a structure that is not found within \AFLOW, with Hf$_{0.5}$TaC$_{0.5}$ composition, to lie on the hull (after \DFT\ relaxation, it falls 123~meV/atom above the hull) whereas Hf$_{1-x}$Ta$_x$C stoichiometries lie around 15~meV/atom above the hull.
 The rogue Hf$_{0.5}$TaC$_{0.5}$ structure disappears after \AP\ prediction, and the energies of the Hf$_{1-x}$Ta$_x$C species fall onto-and-just-above the hull.
 Relaxation with the \AP\ yields a hull that is virtually indistinguishable from the one derived from \AFLOW, similar to the results obtained for the CMoW system.
-These two examples suggest that relaxations performed with an \AP\ will be useful as a further screening step that can be undertaken prior to performing expensive \DFT\ calculations in the materials prediction workflow.
+In the Supplementary Information we provide these same four convex hulls for each carbide system considered and each \MTP\ level, before and after subsequent relaxation with \DFT.
+Generally speaking, the structures that fall within 60~meV/atom of the convex hull, after being relaxed with the \RP\ followed by the \AP, also fall within 60~meV/atom of to finish These examples suggest that relaxations performed with an \AP\ will be useful as a further screening step that can be undertaken prior to performing expensive \DFT\ calculations in the materials prediction workflow.